 Figure 5.7: Potential Choice Annotation for Classes (obsolete)

 RootElement This optional stereotype is only relevant in interface related (purpose-specific) models and identifies the associated object class as the root element when mapped to a tree structured data model.
-The name property specifies the name for the root instance.
+The name property specifies the name for the root instance and follows Lower Camel Case (LCC) style with an underscore “_” prefix.
 The multiplicity property defines the constraint of the number of root elements in the data model.
 The format is similar to the UML multiplicity; i.e., <lower bound>..<upper bound>.
 E.g., "0..*", "2..3", "1..*".
 The optional description property will be mapped e.g., in YANG to the presence statement.